Agastache foeniculum: Ecology

+The species is tolerant of deer and drought, and attracts various potential pollinators, including hummingbirds, butterflies, bumblebees, honey bees, carpenter bees, and night-flying moths.
+Honey bees make a light fragrant honey from the flower's nectar.
 Anise hyssop is considered one of the premier plants for feeding pollinators.
 The 1969 edition of the Rodale's Encyclopedia of Organic Gardening claims that one acre planted in anise hyssop can support 100 honeybee hives, the flowers blooming for a very long season, often from June until frost and during the time it blooms, one can see bees on the flowers from the morning until dusk.
-A horticultural writer has claimed that the many flowers of the plant provide forage for bees, butterflies and hummingbirds.
+The many flowers of the plant provide forage for bees, butterflies and hummingbirds.